Building Capacity to Manage RISC

 In Phase Two, the program model and materials will be translated into a RISC Roadmap: a publicly accessible information pipeline and compendium of adaptable resources, including online learning modules and trainings, which will be shared on a regional and national scale.
 The RISC Roadmap will help other institutions overcome the barrier of creating such programs from scratch and assist them in responding to research integrity, security, and compliance guidance and meeting institutional needs.

-Overall, the project will help mid-sized and smaller research universities build capacity in the key areas of research integrity, security, and compliance, in ways that help ensure equitable access to and implementation of research guidance for all types of U.S. research institutions.
+Overall, the project will help mid-sized and smaller research universities build capacity in the key areas of research integrity, security, and compliance, in ways that help ensure access to and implementation of research guidance for all types of U.S. research institutions.